|Hašek, Jaroslav Matěj František|

 From now it should be clear that the 11.
 Feldkompanie and part of its command structure has been projected directly onto the march units described in the novel.
 Hašek was named messenger in the FK11 soon after 11 July 1915, this is a role Švejk gets much earlier in the 11th march company (although Hašek may have been a messenger also in his march company).

 Although the novel geographically ends at Żółtańce (IR 91 made a 2 hour 15 minute break here on 16 July), the period after is still interesting even seen from the view of the pure “švejkologist”.
-Fragments from IR 91's continuous march still appear in the novel and the most notable of those is Sokal which is dedicated a chapter header as early as Királyhida, in the final chapter of book two.
-The vicious battle that was fought here during the last week of July was no doubt intended to play a prominent part in the unfinished book four.
+Fragments from IR 91's continuous march still appear in the novel and the most notable of those is Sokal which is dedicated a chapter header as early as Királyhida, in the final chapter of Part Two.
+The vicious battle that was fought here during the last week of July was no doubt intended to play a prominent part in the unfinished Part Four.

 Some real events have been shifted forward in time.
 The order to build a bridge across the Bug was given on 17 July, i.e. not in Királyhida as the novel states.
 Brought forward in the same way is the order to march to Sokal.
 It was only issued on 20 July when the regiment was busy building that very bridge, by Kamionka Strumiłowa.
 During the march to Sokal the regiment met German troops both in Mosty Wielkie and Sokal (IR 91 replaced German units there), both these encounters may have inspired the various meetings with German military units and Švejk observing the well-fed Germans at Żółtańce town square (a place IR 91 never set foot at).